CEODemitri/giant-musuem/README.md

 NextJS project #1 11/2025

 ## 11 4 2025 ⭐️

 I started this project in bliss; now i use my skills and create something beautiful.
 At surface, I am going with the flow for this project.
 Interesting experiment.
+Lster in the project, I decided to practice Terraform, Docker and Minikube.
+Three days straight I attempted to complete the exercise and build with Docker.
+No luck so I decided to build locally and just copy the image.
+Stopping ehre means that was

 ---

 # 📚 Giant Museum Portfolio Website

-*A Huge museum overflowing with artifacts from the ancient future and the distant past.
-Carefully curated digital experience showcasing exhibitions, collections, and a fresh perspective.*
+_A Huge museum overflowing with artifacts from the ancient future and the distant past.
+Carefully curated digital experience showcasing exhibitions, collections, and a fresh perspective._

 ## 🖼️ Overview